N3ROO/Cascade/README.md

 ![preview](.github/screenshot.png)

+Made for the Introduction to mobile programming course at the Bordeaux Institute of Technology (grade: 19/20).

 ## Explanations

 - You can't destroy a single brick : the brick must have at least a same color neighbor,